-I always suggest using a liquid, oil-free, fragrance-free, no-sting eye makeup remover like our Soothing Eye Makeup Remover as these don’t contain irritants and oils that can seep into the eyes and cause unnecessary under eye puffiness.
+I always suggest using a liquid, oil-free, fragrance-free, no-sting eye makeup remover like our Soothing Eye Makeup Remover, as these don’t contain irritants and oils that can seep into the eyes and cause unnecessary under eye puffiness.
 Apply eye makeup remover to a toning cloth or cotton pad and gently press down on the eye, holding for 20 seconds.
-This gives your eye make up a chance to dissolve to avoid unnecessary rubbing and touching.
-Then after 20 seconds in downward motions wipe away eye make up and mascara.
-Flip over pad or cloth and move in an upward direction to get underneath the top lashes.
+This gives your eye makeup a chance to dissolve to avoid unnecessary rubbing and touching.
+Then, after 20 seconds wipe away eye make up and mascara in downward motions.
+Flip the pad or cloth over and move in an upward direction to get underneath the top lashes.
 Voila!

 See our best-selling Toning Cloths.
 They are fuzz-free, economical and will make you never want to go back to cotton balls again!